JacobFV/ant-world/README.md

-# ant-world
-Multi-agent reinforcement learning with ants!
-Cooperation, competition, and communication!
+# SMAE - Social Multi-Agent Environment

+Cooperation, competition, and communication in a 3-dimensional grid-world environment provided as a `gym.Environment`.

+Use this environment to explore
+- ant colony optimization
+- grounded communication
+- population ecology
+- __________